-Mr. Westerhof is independent of AND in accordance with the Dutch Corporate Governance Code (best practice determination III.2.1).
+Mr. Westerhof is independent of AND in accordance with the Dutch Corporate Governance Code (best practice provision III.2.1).
 Mr. Douma is not independent according to the Code because he is working for one of the large shareholders of AND (Indofin Group through Parkland NV).

-For 2014 the Supervisory Board has not used the possibility to change and recover bonuses.
+For 2015 the Supervisory Board has not exercised its power to revise or recover bonuses.